Smart Home 101 Part 2: Choosing Your Smart Home Platform

 You've picked a platform (or at least narrowed it down).
 Now what?

-In the next posts in this series, we'll get practical — setting up your first devices, building your first automation, and avoiding the common mistakes that waste money and cause frustration.
+In Part 3: Your First Smart Devices, we'll get practical - setting up your first devices, building your first automation, and avoiding the common mistakes that waste money and cause frustration.

 If you missed the beginning, check out Part 1: What Is a Smart Home? for the fundamentals.